Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Learn about US History at the Battleship New Jersey in Camden.

-This is another of New Jersey’s popular tourist attractions, especially for those interested in war history.
+Battleship New Jersey is another one of New Jersey’s popular tourist attractions, especially for those interested in war history.
 Battleship New Jersey features the USS New Jersey, which is an Iowa-class ship.

 Aboard the USS New Jersey, you’ll learn about the famous battleship’s rich history and its role in World War II.
 You’ll get to see exactly how his Navy ship operated, and there’s even an overnight experience.